 - E. All team members counted in the 1:10 ratio are QMHPs have at least one year of experience (or are other staff qualified by Medicaid achieve the 1:10 ratio); QMHPs provide the core elements of case or care management. - SC12.
 Sufficient Staff Qualified Staff- Peers: Up to 1 FTE may be included in the 1:10 staff to consumer ratio calculation.
 How are peers involved as assigned members of your ACT team?
-An answer of "E" is Best Practice and is in adherence with Medicaid criteria. - A. Peers are not involved in service provision in relation to the ACT program. - B. Peers work in non-direct service provision roles to support the ACT team members and are not counted in the 1:10 ratio.
+An answer of "E" is Best Practice and is in adherence with Medicaid criteria. - A. Peers are not involved in service provision in relation to the ACT program. - B. Peers work in non-direct service provision roles to support the ACT team members and are not counted in the 1:10 ratio. - C. Peers are assigned the same responsibilities as QMHPs with respect to the ACT program and are counted in the 1:10 staffing ratio.

-- C. Peers are assigned the same responsibilities as QMHPs with respect to the ACT program and are counted in the 1:10 staffing ratio. - D. Peers work in direct service provision roles (e.g. self-help) with reduced responsibilities and up to 1 FTE is counted in the 1:10 staffing ratio.
+D. Peers work in direct service provision roles (e.g. self-help) with reduced responsibilities and up to 1 FTE is counted in the 1:10 staffing ratio.

-- E. Up to 1 FTE Peer is employed as a certified peer support specialist, or with professional status when other qualifiers are met and included in the 1:10 staffing ratio. - SC13.
+- E. Up to 1 FTE Peer is employed as a certified peer support specialist, performing any service for which he/she is qualified to provide, under the supervision of the ACT team leader with professional status and included in the 1:10 staffing ratio. - SC13.
 Sufficient Staff Qualified Paraprofessional Staff: Up to 1 FTE may be included in the 1:10 staff to consumer ratio calculation.
 How are paraprofessionals involved as assigned members of your ACT team?
-An answer of "E" is in adherence with Medicaid criteria. - A. Paraprofessionals have no involvement in service provision in relation to the ACT program. - B. Paraprofessionals work in non-direct service provision roles. - C. Paraprofessionals are hired to fill in staffing gaps with respect to the ACT program. - D. Paraprofessionals who have previous experience with other populations work on the ACT team.

-E. Paraprofessionals who have training and experience in working with adults with severe mental illness and co-occurring disorders work on the ACT team to provide services to consumers.
+An answer of "E" is in adherence with Medicaid criteria. - A. Paraprofessionals have no involvement in service provision in relation to the ACT program. - B. Paraprofessionals work in non-direct service provision roles. - C. Paraprofessionals are hired to fill in staffing gaps with respect to the ACT program. - D. Paraprofessionals who have previous experience with other populations work on the ACT team. - E. Paraprofessionals who work on an ACT team to provide services to consumers may have a bachelor's degree or related training in a field other than behavioral services (e.g., certified occupational therapy assistant, home health care); or have a high school equivalency and work or life experience with adults with severe mental illness or co-occurring substance use disorders.